mother-of-all-self-hosting/ansible-role-backup_borg/docs/configuring-backup-borg.md

 backup_borg_enabled: true

 # Set the repository location, where:
-# - USER is a ssh user on a provider / server
+# - USER is a SSH user on a provider / server
-# - HOST is a ssh host of a provider / server
+# - HOST is a SSH host of a provider / server
 # - REPO is a BorgBackup repository name
 backup_borg_location_repositories:
  - ssh://USER@HOST/./REPO